Last Updated on May 17, 2022 by Thalia

 I feel like boundaries have never been more important than they are right now.

-Being stuck in lockdown for the past year has fucking sucked and it has been crucial that I set boundaries and fully embraced them.
+Being stuck in lockdown for the past year has fucking sucked and it has been crucial that I set boundaries and fully embrace them.

-I honestly don’t think I would have got through this past year without them!
+I honestly don’t think I would have gotten through this past year without them.

 And please note that this list is constantly growing and evolving as I become more confident and less guilty about setting boundaries.